Alastair3D/CV/README.md

 ### Growth mindset

 At Makers we have to pick up new concepts quickly.
 A precursor to this is the willingness to grow and embrace challenges.
-At times, it can feel overwhelming but we are fortunate to be trained with tools to manage these aspects of development.
+At times, it can feel overwhelming but we are fortunate to be trained with tools and methodologies to effectively manage these aspects of development and maintain wellbeing, individually and as a group.

 The emotional curriculum should not be underestimated.
 I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work & shared learning.
 Any organisation hiring MA graduates will likely benefit from this thinking.